 So why should you care about the negative side of things?
 I guess the best answer is because nobody likes getting ripped off.
 Many of you are raising tilapia fingerlings to feed your family.
 Like me, some of you have invested large chunks of time and money into your system and are counting on success.
 You are not a marine biologist.
 And while you shouldn't expect any dealer of tilapia fingerlings to be a scientist either, you do have the right to expect that they are knowledgeable, or at the very least, truthful.

 Obviously you don't know me personally so asking you to believe my words just because I've put them on the Internet is no better than what the deceivers are doing.
 Fortunately for us, there are several 3rd party resources on the Internet that provide proof.
 For example, archive.org has a free online tool called the "Wayback Machine" that allows anyone to see previous versions of any website.
 Other resources like "internic.net" and "who.is" can provide website ownership information including historical ownership records for operators who try to hide or use fake names.
+For facts about fish there's fishbase.de and experts all over the world contribute to fao.org.
 There are literally dozens of examples, some are free and some require a subscription, but rather than list them all, I'll go one better by posting screen shots of my research taken directly from the tools that I use.
 That way, you don't have to know me in person to believe what I write, the proof will be sitting right there.

 There are some excellent sources of information on the Internet about tilapia fingerlings and aquaponics systems; and the search engine gurus do their very best to bring you the highest quality results possible.
 Unfortunately, there are also people out there who know how to "game the system" and trick the the search engines into displaying their web sites ahead of the rest; even if their site contains no pertinent information.
 Those of you who have researched tilapia fingerlings have undoubtedly noticed that many search results are often nothing more than places to spend your money.
-This website ranking technique is known as "black hat".
-Sites that use these tricks have only one thing on their mind... your money.
-And they are willing to say whatever it takes to get you to spend it after their search engine exploits have lured you in.
+These sites have only one thing on their mind... your money.
+And they are willing to say whatever it takes to get you to spend it.

 The knowledge needed to successfully raise tilapia fingerlings isn't instinctual or common sense.
 We all need to learn it from someone else and we depend on web sites to give us accurate information.
-But many of same people who exploit the search engines, deliberately steer us in the wrong direction for the sake of profit.
+But far too often, these dealers deliberately steer us in the wrong direction for the sake of profit.
 They bolster our confidence with self-written customer reviews and phony statements of their fame within the "industry".
 They use fake copyright dates to give the illusion that they have been in business longer than they actually have, and by inference more successful.
 Worst of all, they make statements concerning the biology of tilapia fingerlings and aquaponics practices in general that result in serious and expensive problems for growers.